 For this mask I used an avocado (in hindsight I should have used half as my hair is not that long)an egg yolk, extra virgin olive oil and mayonnaise.
 I used a table spoon of the oil and an equal amount of the mayonnaise.
 I mixed the ingredients in the blender, my blender isn’t that great so the mixture was lumpy but I was able to work with it.
 I smoothed the mixture into my hair coating it completely which left it feeling a bit heavy.
 I kept in on for 4 hours then rinsed it out.

 Honestly, after I had rinsed the mask out, shampooed and conditioned as normal my hair did NOT feel smooth as per what my trusted YouTubers led me to expect.
 It literally felt the same, however after a few days I noticed that my hair felt a lot stronger and I had hardly any shedding.
 Unfortunately I didn’t take any pictures – I forgot lol.

 So I would recommend this to anyone who would like to strengthen their hair also let me know if your hair felt smooth after rinsing it out.
-Maybe I didn’t put enough extra virgin olive oil… x
+You can also use this mask after you remove facial hair and it will give you a soothing effect.
+My hair was straight but not as soft as I expected, Maybe I didn’t put enough extra virgin olive oil… x

 I always get asked how I keep my hair/scalp moisturised while its in braids or in a weave, so I’ll share a few basic things that I use.
 I honestly don’t do a lot, I find that the less I do the better for my styles.
 The thing I would say is that you should concentrate on keeping your scalp moisturised to avoid a flaky scalp and dandruff.